cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/HOWTO.md

 **Step 6.** Click "Create."

-## Create an Entra ID Group with Dynamic Membership
+## Create an Entra ID Group with Dynamic Membership Using Azure Portal
 **Step 1.** Login to the Azure Portal.

 **Step 2.** Click "Manage > Licenses."